Intey/hask-task-tracker/docs/last.md

 - [x] make serialization for project as simple as possible
 - [ ] Make MongoDB doc id as Entity ID
 - [ ] make identifier (key) from string: replace spaces with underscores and etc.
-- [ ] decide how to pass schema to storage
+- [x] decide how to pass schema to storage
+Schema ends in functions.
+After this we pass correct issue to store.
+Key should be craeted
+- [ ] transform DB Action to Either monad for error passing

 ## Boilerplate